Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Results and discussion

 We now turn our attention to the cavity-modified phononic band dispersions, as shown in Fig.~\ref{fig:phonon-dispersion}(a).
 The phonon dispersions can be separated into two groups~\cite{davydov1998phonon,ruf2001phonon}: high-frequency modes in the upper panel, which are mainly contributed by N atoms, and low-frequency modes in the lower panel, dominated by Ga atoms, as confirmed by the corresponding \ac{PDOS}.
 Due to the change of the ground state via quantum fluctuations, the phonon frequencies under the $x+y$ (and $z$) cavity modes can either increase or decrease across the whole \ac{BZ} in GaN [Fig.~\ref{fig:phonon-dispersion}(a)], which depend on the crystal momentum $\mathbf{q}$.

 Although the overall shape of the phonon DOS does not change dramatically, subtle but systematic changes occur.
 Here we analyze the \ac{BZ} center modes using group theory.
 At the $\Gamma$ point, the nine optical phonon modes decompose as $A_{1} \oplus E_{1} \oplus 2E_{2} \oplus 2B_{1}$~\cite{parlinski1999ab}, where $A_{1}$ and $E_{1}$ modes are both infrared- and Raman-active, the two $E_{2}$ modes (low- and high-frequency) are Raman-active only, and the $B_{1}$ mode is silent.
 Remarkably, coupling GaN to cavity photons renormalizes not only the infrared-active polar modes $A_{1}$ and $E_{1}$ but also Raman-active modes such as the low-frequency $E_{2}$ [see Fig.~\ref{fig:phonon-dispersion}(a)].
-Because GaN is polar, long-wavelength optical phonons ($\mathbf{q} \rightarrow 0$) induce a macroscopic polarization that generates a \ac{NAC} long-range dipole-dipole interaction, giving rise to the splitting between longitudinal optical (LO) and transverse optical (TO) modes (LO-TO splitting) at $\mathbf{q}=0$ for $A_{1}$ and $E_{1}$ modes.
+Because GaN is polar, long-wavelength polar optical phonons ($\mathbf{q}\rightarrow 0$) can induce a macroscopic polarization through the Born effective charges.
+For longitudinal optical vibrations, this polarization generates a macroscopic electric field and gives rise to a \ac{NAC}, namely a long-range Coulomb contribution to the dynamical matrix in the $\mathbf{q}\rightarrow 0$ limit.
+This NAC term depends on the direction from which $\mathbf{q}$ approaches the $\Gamma$ point.
+It adds an extra long-range Coulomb restoring force to the longitudinal optical (LO) component, whereas this macroscopic-field contribution vanishes for the transverse optical (TO) component.
+This difference gives rise to the LO-TO splitting for $A_1$ and $E_1$ polar modes~\cite{gonze1997dynamical}.
 Including the \ac{NAC} term correction, we find that the frequencies of $A_{1}(\mathrm{LO})$, $A_{1}(\mathrm{TO})$, $E_{1}(\mathrm{LO})$, and $E_{1}(\mathrm{TO})$ become tunable inside the cavity and depend on the cavity-field polarization, indicating that the long-range interaction is modified by vacuum fluctuations [Fig.~\ref{fig:phonon-dispersion}(a)].
 The key quantities governing this cavity-modified LO-TO splitting are the Born effective charge tensor $\mathbf{Z}^{*}$ and the high-frequency dielectric tensor $\boldsymbol{\varepsilon}_{\infty}$, whose renormalization will be analyzed below.
 Furthermore, the slopes of acoustic branches near the $\Gamma$ point are also slightly modified, suggesting potential control over both sound velocity and phonon-mediated thermal transport in the cavity.